erlang/otp/HOWTO/INSTALL.md

 *   `--enable-static-{nifs,drivers}` - To allow usage of nifs and drivers on OSs that do not support dynamic linking of libraries it is possible to statically link nifs and drivers with the main Erlang VM binary.
-This is done by passing a comma seperated list to the archives that you want to statically link. e.g.
+This is done by passing a comma separated list to the archives that you want to statically link. e.g.
     `--enable-static-nifs=/home/$USER/my_nif.a`.
 The path has to be absolute and the name of the archive has to be the same as the module, i.e. `my_nif` in the example above.
 This is also true for drivers, but then it is the driver name